YishayZolberg/nginx-docker-flask/README.md

  Just add Terraform for build all you need to run this Docker compose.
  You can enter your access key etc. and run with terraform apply command.
- Thr entrypoint to the app is http://<public-ip>/hello enjoy!
+ The entrypoint to the app is http://<public-ip>/hello enjoy!

 Instructions: